invokermain/pymssql-utils/README.md

 ### Quickstart

-This library provides two high-level methods:
+For querying the database this library provides two high-level methods:
- * `query`: executes a SQL query, fetches the result, and DOES NOT commit the transaction.
+ * `query`: executes a SQL operation that fetches the result, and DOES NOT commit the transaction (by default).
- * `execute`: similar, but which by default does not fetch the result, and DOES commit the transaction.
+ * `execute`: executes a SQL operation that does not fetch the result (by default), and DOES commit the transaction.

 This separation of _pymssql's_ `execute` is to make your code more explicit and readable.

-An example for running a simple query, accessing the returned data and serialising to JSON:
+Here is an example for running a simple query and accessing the returned data:
 ```python
 >>> import pymssqlutils as sql
 >>> result = sql.query(